 1999 Usually a big night on Broadway, this New Year's Eve sees many shows canceling performances owing to the size of expected crowds ushering in the 2000's.

 2005 The Broadway trade group the League of American Theatres and Producers announces that Broadway has enjoyed its most prosperous year ever, taking in $825 million, up ten percent from the previous year.

 2011 The West End production of Priscilla, Queen of the Desert closes after a run of over 1,000 performances at the Palace Theatre.
 The musical about the adventures of a trio of drag queens who journey across the Australian Outback, opened in London on March 23, 2009.

 2014 Kelli O'Hara makes her Metropolitan Opera debut tonight in the Franz Lehár operetta The Merry Widow, playing the role of Valencienne.
 Directed and choreographed by Susan Stroman, the production stars Renée Fleming in the title role.
-Fleming will make her Broadway debut a few months later in the comedy Living on Love.
+Fleming makes her Broadway debut a few months later in the short-lived comedy Living on Love.